 DUI Arrest by Hillsborough County Sheriff’s Office

-If you were arrested for DUI by the Hillsborough County Sheriff’s Office then you are not alone.
-Hillsborough County leads the state in the number of DUI arrests made each year (even though it is the fourth most populous county).
-About half of the DUI arrests in the county are made officers with the Hillsborough County Sheriff’s Office.
+Hillsborough County leads the state in the number of DUI arrests made yearly (even though it is the fourth most populous county).

-Most of the officers on HCSO’s DUI Enforcement Squad have completed a 24-hour block of instructions on how to perform the standardized field sobriety exercises, a trial prep course, and a class on the DHSMV administrative suspensions after a DUI arrest.
+Most of the officers on HCSO’s DUI Enforcement Squad have completed a 24-hour block of instructions on performing the standardized field sobriety exercises, a trial prep course, and a class on the DHSMV administrative suspensions after a DUI arrest.

-The Hillsborough County Sheriff’s Office also operates the Central Breath Testing (CBT) Unit at Orient Road Jail that performs the vast majority of breath tests after an arrest in the county.
+The Hillsborough County Sheriff’s Office also operates the Central Breath Testing (CBT) Unit at Orient Road Jail, which performs the vast majority of breath tests after an arrest in the county.
 The Central Breath Testing Unit processed about 2,685 people arrested for DUI in Hillsborough County in 2018.

 Attorney for a DUI Arrest by the HCSO DUI Enforcement Squad